Alcohol and Kidneys

 Alcohol and Kidney Failure

 Binge drinking has harmful effects on the kidney that can even lead to acute kidney failure.
 A sudden drop in kidney function is called acute kidney failure.
+Alcohol causing kidney stones may result from the side effects worsening when it is taken too much.

 What is Kidney Failure?